 Great Artists, musicians, writers and athletes do not acquire their skills overnight.
 It takes years of study to gain insights and to understand the technical mastery of the craft for all of these endeavors.
 Talent is nice to have but not necessary to become an artist.
 Dedication and long term commitment is really what determines how successful the artist will become.

 The Vosler Young Artists' Studio is a nurturing environment for the young artists.
-As our program develops we will bring exciting additional special demonstrations and visitors to enhance our artists' experience.
+We continue to bring exciting additional special demonstrations and visitors to enhance our artists' experience.

 Our Core Program